Master of Science in Rehabilitation Placement

 - Upon the receipt of transcripts, an advisor will complete a transcript evaluation in order to determine any credit or course substitutions/transfers.

-- In order to begin the application process, please click the “Apply Now” link above.
-This link will provide you application requirements.
+- Begin the application process on the School of Education's admission page.
 Questions regarding the application process can be forwarded to the Coordinator of Graduate Admission at email@example.com or 515-271-2552.

 Program Admission Requirements